 CPP is partnering with LifeSTEPS to provide on-site adult education, health and wellness, and skill-building classes and services to residents.

-Renovations are expected to be complete by June 2025.
-The property’s affordability was set to expire in 2024, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
-Units will be set to 30%, 40%, 50%, or 60% of Area Median Income (AMI).
+Renovations are expected to be complete by Spring 2026.
+The property’s affordability was set to expire in October 2025, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
+Additionally, the property will encumber a new Land Use Restrictive Agreement (LURA) to ensure affordability for 30 years.
+All units will be income restricted to family households at or below 60% of Area Median Income (AMI).

-CPP (Community Preservation Partners), a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of Normandie Villas, an affordable housing complex in Los Angeles.
-The property is situated in the highly desirable Adams Normandie neighborhood of Los Angeles.
-This is the sixth community in the greater Los Angeles region for CPP.
+CPP, a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of Ramona Park, an affordable housing complex in Baldwin Park, Calif.
+This is CPP’s fourth project in the Los Angeles area in the past year.

-Renovations are expected to be complete by June 2025.
-The property’s affordability was set to expire in 2027, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed until 2044.
-Units will be set to 30%, 40%, 50%, or 60% of Area Median Income (AMI).
+Renovations are expected to be complete by the end of 2025.
+The property’s affordability was set to expire in October 2025, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
+All units will be income restricted to family households earning 30%, 40%, 50% and 60% percent of the Area Median Income (AMI).

 Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC.
 WNC & Associates serves as the equity partner.
-Banc of California is providing construction financing, while Key Bank serves as the permanent lender, using a Freddie Mac product.
+US Bank is providing construction financing and Capital One serves as the permanent lender, using a Freddie Mac product.